ashkntarivrdi/ashkntarivrdi/README.md

 # 💫 About Me:
 My name is Ashkan Tariverdi, and I am an enthusiastic Computer Engineering student at Sharif University of Technology.
-I have a strong interest in artificial intelligence, data science, and software engineering.
+I have a strong interest in operating systems, computer architecture, and networking.
 I am constantly driven to learn about new technologies and enhance my skills.
 Regularly active on GitHub, I participate in coding activities and contribute to numerous projects.

 ## 🌐 Socials: